chiboozor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule: Prints the result of division of two variables: POWER and DIVIDE
 10-love_exponent_breath: Prints the exponentiation of two variables: BREATH and LOVE
 11-binary_to_decimal: Converts the number stored in the variable BINARY from base 2 to base 10
+12-combinations: Prints all possible combos of a..z except oo